ostadabbas/Multiple-Toddler-Tracking/README.md

 After preparing the JSON files from Labelme run the json_to_text.py script to transform the labels to the desired format.

+1. Run to transform the json labels to text:

     ```bash
     python json_to_text.py
     ```